ysfthaay/A-Case-Study-Energy-Complexity/README.md

-# A-Case-Study-Energy-Complexity
-This study analyzes the energy efficiency (E(n)) of MergeSort and QuickSort on Apple M2 architecture.
-While QuickSort is faster for large datasets (N=50,000), it consumes significantly more energy (3.75 J) than MergeSort (2.50 J) due to higher instantaneous power draw.
-It highlights the need for energy-aware algorithm selection.
+# Energy Complexity Analysis: MergeSort vs. QuickSort
+This project investigates the energy efficiency of sorting algorithms beyond traditional time complexity, focusing on Energy Complexity (E(n)).
+It specifically compares MergeSort and QuickSort on modern hardware to determine if the fastest algorithm is always the most "green".

+**Project Overview**

+Traditional analysis uses Big-O notation (O(nlogn)) for speed, but this study highlights that energy consumption is the product of Power (P) and Time (t).
+On an Apple M2 processor, results show that while QuickSort can be faster, it often draws more instantaneous power, making it less energy-efficient in high-volume scenarios.

+**Key Findings**

+Time vs. Energy: For N=50,000 elements, QuickSort was faster (0.083s vs 0.101s) but consumed ~50% more energy (3.75 J vs 2.50 J).

+Resource Intensity: QuickSort exhibits a more aggressive processor load, whereas MergeSort maintains a stable energy profile.

+Hardware: Benchmarked on an Apple M2 chip using the CodeCarbon library for real-time tracking.

+Experimental Data (N=50,000)

+Algorithm	Time (s)	Energy (J)
+MergeSort
+0.1018

+2.5032

+QuickSort
+0.0838

+3.7498

+**Installation & Usage**

+Install Dependencies:

+you need to install codecarbon library to execute this code.
+Execute "pip install codecarbon" on the terminal.

+Author: Yusuf Taha Öncü